 After high school, Andrew worked at Ocala Winery in Port Perry as a fruit farmer for seven years before he came to WindReach to work at the Stables.

 Andrew has been working at WindReach Farm as the Stable Property Manager for over a decade and has recently moved to the position of Horticulture Technican.

 He loves horses and dogs.
 His other interests include gardening – specifically daylilies and orchids, and viticulture (the science, production and study of grapes for wine making).
 Andrew is also fluent in American Sign Language.

 Sonya Yake, Office Manager

-Sonya started working at WindReach Farm in the fall of 2018.
-She is the Office Manager, whose primary task is to look after the accounting and bookkeeping for the farm.
+Sonya started working at WindReach Farm in 2018.
+Her primary role is to look after the accounting and bookkeeping for the farm.
 Sonya has a Bachelor of Arts degree in Sociology from Glendon College, which is the French speaking campus of York University.
 Sonya’s financial career spans over 20 years, and includes years of managing people and processes.
-Sonya is also trained in “Kaizen” which is a Japanese methodology for improving processes.
-Being born and raised on a farm, she has the absolute pleasure of coming here each day and meeting so many wonderful participants and volunteers, which makes every day so rewarding.
+Sonya is also trained in “Kaizen”, a Japanese methodology for improving processes.
+Having been born and raised on a farm, she greatly enjoys coming to the Farm each day and seeing the many wonderful participants and volunteers, who make every day so rewarding.

 905.655.5827 ext.
 232

 Brett Smith, Learning-4-Life Program Assistant

 Prior to starting at WindReach in 2018, Brett completed the Police Foundations and Child Youth Care programs at Durham College, where he got to work with the community in different settings.
 However, his placement at WindReach Farm completely changed his vision of what he wanted to do moving forward.
 The Learning-4-Life program has provided him with a chance to utilize his artistic abilities and teamwork skills to enhance the participants’ experience on a daily basis.